zollty-org/zollty-mvc/README.md

-What is ZolltyMVC
+ZolltyMVC
 ----------------------------

-The ZolltyMVC is a lightweight Java MVC Framework.
+A lightweight Java MVC Framework.
 It can help development teams build simple, portable, fast and flexible Java applications.

 #### 1. Dependency Injection and Inversion of Control